Van Der Hout Jewelry sees golden results with triggered emails & onsite personalization

+Van Der Hout Jewelry is a Toronto-based jewelry brand, offering a wide selection of high-quality solid gold and genuine gemstone jewelry.
 With a basic cart abandonment email tool in place that yielded low conversions and a low number of sends, the fast-growing jewelry brand knew they needed a solution to meet their business requirements.

 The company turned to Fresh Relevance to empower them to accelerate their growth and improve the customer experience.
 We spoke with Zach Simbrow, CEO of VDH to find out more about their experience.

 “The support team was a big selling point for us.
 Being able to have an account manager who comes forward with ideas and works with us in the tool is really beneficial.
 There’s a sense of partnership, which I haven’t experienced with other tech solutions.

 Cart abandonment emails